carlos-villatoro/carzilla-search/README.md

 ### Stretch
 * Use drop downs for searching
 * Have some info on the saved vehicle in the profile page, instead of having to go to specific vehicle page

+---
+# Sources Used

+Various https://w3schools.com and https://developer.mozilla.org/ guides and refernces were used for javascript functionality.

+[Sequelize](https://sequelize.org/docs/v6/getting-started/) documentation used for association of models and routing functions.